sarefo/sarefo.github.io/DuoNat/tools/Claude files/DuoNat main start prompt.md

 ## Long-press information
 + show information on what buttons do when long-pressed (on touch devices), or hover (on mouse devices), or whatever the best practice to get this information is nowadays

+## Optional vernicular names
++ there could be an option to only show taxon names. this makes it easier to focus on getting the taxa right, gives them more screen space, and makes it a bit harder by not showing possibly descriptive names

 ## Night mode
 + it would be nice to have a night mode at some point, although because a big part of the screen estate are photographs, that will probably have a limited effect